Data Sources

 How querying works

-MarcoPolo provides syntax guides for each database type, so your AI writes SQL tailored to your specific system.
+MarcoPolo seeds each connection with a SYNTAX.md so your AI writes SQL tailored to the specific system.
 The full workflow:

-5. Results load into DuckDB for follow-up analysis
+5. Full result materialized into DuckDB for follow-up analysis

-Results cached in DuckDB mean your AI can iterate (filtering, aggregating, or correlating with other sources) without hitting your database again.
+Cached results in DuckDB mean your AI can iterate (filtering, aggregating, or correlating with other connections) without re-hitting your database.

 Platform notes